Sorry, folks but it looks like another column of updates and tying up a few loose ends.

 Part of the fun of writing this column is the interaction with the readers -- on the phone, via emails and in person.
 Many of you share recipes with me, others tell me that they could relate to a column I wrote, some are looking for a recipe and some give me helpful hints.

 Such was the case when I went to breakfast with my friend, Sue, on Saturday morning.
 As we waited for the waitress to come over, we discussed Sue’s daughter’s recent bridal shower and the guess-the-spice game we played.
 (An update on that follows Š) The waitress, whose name I didn’t catch, came over and in the course of conversation, offered an unique way for cooking fresh corn on the cob.

 Our waitress told us that when cooking corn for a crowd, she puts the shucked ears of corn into a beverage cooler, then pours in enough boiling water to cover them, closes the cover and leaves them alone for 30 minutes.
-She claims the corn comes out perfectly every time, and also added when she cooks corn for her family, she does it the same way, but using a smaller cooler.

 So, back to the spice game at the bridal shower ...
 I asked readers for recipes using coriander, which I had never encountered until the shower.
 I love how it smells and bought some last weekend -- and just in time!
 Bill Haddad, a former North Adams resident now living in the state of Florida, emailed: